 “They’re not … they’re not real, Raine.
 They’re phantoms of my diseased brain, for god’s sake.”
 I had to take a deep breath and look away, a blush rising in my cheeks.

 “Pretty please?
 I’m dying to know.
 Hey, come on, look at me.
 Heather?”

 “I-I know what you did earlier wasn’t real.
 It was a confidence trick, and right now I don’t care.
 But my hallucinations are not real.”

 “Sure they’re not, but tell me about them anyway.”

 Slowly, the words sticking like dry toast in my throat, I told Raine about the thing with three legs that squatted at the end of Peasley Drive, and the hulk to the south, towering over the city in mute silence.
-I described a shambling ape with a sprouting mushroom for a head, and the humpbacked reptilian sloth which ambled across the road from us.
-Raine listened, nodded, asked questions like she was compiling a taxonomy.
-She only stopped when we reached the foot of my block of flats and we swapped mobile phone numbers, my fingers numb as I made absolutely sure I had hers correct.
+I described a shambling ape with a sprouting mushroom for a head, and the humpback reptilian sloth which ambled across the road ahead of us.
+Raine listened, nodded, and asked questions like she was compiling a taxonomy.
+She only stopped when we reached the foot of my block of flats.
+We swapped mobile phone numbers, my fingers numb as I made absolutely sure I had hers correct.

 Raine checked the time on her phone and puffed out a sigh.
 “I’d love to come up and make sure you actually get to sleep, but I’ve got class.”